This page features Commons Library publications relevant to the current conflict in Ukraine.

 This document is intended to be a general overview of some of the issues arising from trade with the EU.
 It is not a comprehensive guide to all aspects of trading with the EU and does not cover the circumstances of any specific case.

 Tariffs and rules of origin

 The UK-EU TCA secures zero tariffs and quotas on goods moving between the EU and UK, provided those goods meet the rules of origin (RoO).
 The RoO determine the “economic nationality” of a good based on where the products or materials (or inputs) used in their production come from.
-They prevent goods manufactured in third countries being routed through the UK (or the EU) in order to avoid paying third country tariffs.
+They prevent goods manufactured in third countries being routed through the UK (or the EU) to avoid paying third country tariffs.

-To benefit from the TCA zero tariff, businesses must demonstrate the origin of their goods.
+To benefit from the TCA zero tariff, businesses must show the origin of their goods.
 A product qualifies as ‘originating’, if it is ‘wholly obtained’ in the UK and EU, or has been substantially transformed in one or both markets.
-That is why, as reported by Financial Times, businesses that re-export goods from third countries with little or no further processing, may still face tariffs when trading with EU Member States.
+That is why, as reported by the Financial Times, businesses that re-export goods from third countries with little or no further processing, may still face tariffs when trading with EU Member States.

-Overview of UK-EU customs processes
+UK-EU customs processes

-First steps for businesses
+Steps for businesses